mikerenfro/nsf-proposal/README.md

 - [hyperref](https://ctan.org/pkg/hyperref)
 - [cleveref](https://ctan.org/pkg/cleveref)

-It disables most, if not all, of the hyperlinks in the main body of the proposal, leaving hyperlinks active in the references.

 As shown in the example document, you can use a `\chapter*` and `\section*` for the 1-page Project Summary, `\chapter`, `\section`, `\subsection`, `\subsubsection`, and `\paragraph` commands as needed in the Project Description, where the subsubsection and paragraph levels are unnumbered by default.

-The documentclass code is only about 120 lines, including whitespace and comments, so it should be relatively readable.
-Example files include:

-- nsf-demo.tex
-- nsf-demo.bib
-- nsf-demo-{10,11,12}pt-{description,references,summary}.pdf

-The PDFs can be uploaded to [research.gov](https://research.gov/) on a test project, and they shouldn't throw any warnings as provided.
+The provided PDFs can be uploaded to [research.gov](https://research.gov/) on a test project, and they shouldn't throw any warnings as provided.
 Larger font sizes may trigger hyphenation problems for some words and drive some lines into the right margin, so be sure to add hyphenation as necessary (already done for the `hurt2021` reference in nsf-demo.bib).